tevaughan/dungeon/README.md

 ## License

-Dungeon is coyrighted by Thomas E. Vaughan and distributed under the terms of the GPL, version 3 or later, except for the file 'enum.h', which is copyrighted by Anton Bachin and distributed under the terms of the BSD two-clause (FreeBSD) license.
-See 'LICENSE' and 'enum.h', respectively, for details.
+1. Dungeon is coyrighted by Thomas E. Vaughan and distributed under the [terms of the GPL, version 3 or later](LICENSE), except for
+2. [enum.h](src/lib/enum.h), which is copyrighted by Anton Bachin and distributed under the terms of the BSD two-clause (FreeBSD) license and
+3. [catch.hpp](src/test/catch.hpp), which is copyrighted by Two Blue Cubes Ltd. and distributed under the Boost Software License, Version 1.0.